abstrnoah/brumaltex/README.md

 * `\mprd` - places a nice period while in mathematics mode.
 * `\mconj` - created for inserting "and", "or", etc. within mathematics mode, with lots of space on either side.
 E.g.
   > <pre> (some cool maths)    and    (some more maths) </pre>
-* `\vec` - boldfaced vectors (no arrow).
+* `\vec` - boldfaced vector (no arrow).
-* `\hat` - boldfaced unit vecor (carrot on top).
+* `\hat` - boldfaced unit vecor (carrot atop).

 ### [*flypconstants*](flypconstants.sty) package

-Provides a list of physical constants, given to known precision as of Jan 2019 in scientific notation with *siunitx* package.
+Provides a library of physical constants, given to known precision as of Jan 2019 in scientific notation with *siunitx* package.

 (This is yet a meager list -- feel free to add to it and submit a pull request!)

 Refer to the [file](flypconstants.sty) itself for the list.
-Macro names are as follows:
+Macro names use the following conventions:
 * `\(symbol)(unit)`, where "SI" refers to standard SI units.
 * `\(symbol)dig` - the quantity without order of magnitude (i.e. scientific notation with power-of-ten omitted.
 * `\(symbol)val` - the quantity given without units.